splunk/attack-detections-collector/README.md

 # ATT&CK Detections Collector
-Collects a listing ot ATT&CK techniques, then discovers ESCU detections for the technique.
+Collects a listing of ATT&CK techniques, then discovers ESCU detections for the technique.
 Results may be saved as HTML or for use with ATT&CK Navigator.

 ## Installation